laravel-workflow/laravel-workflow.github.io/docs/features/continue-as-new.md

 # Continue As New

-Workflow supports the **Continue As New** pattern, allowing a running workflow to restart itself with new arguments.
+The **Continue As New** pattern allows a running workflow to restart itself with new arguments.
 This is useful when you need to:

 * Prevent unbounded workflow history growth.